Published by FutureTecEra

 “You are a patient science teacher.
 Explain the theory of relativity to high school students using a simple analogy and a short summary.”

-AI can support learning, but it should not replace textbooks, teachers, or reliable references for important academic work.
+AI can assist with learning, but it should not replace textbooks, teachers, or reliable references for important academic work.

 Programming and Coding